justinweinberg/mixwith.ts/README.md

 # mixwith.ts

-A fork of Justin Fagnani's excellent mixwith.js to add TypeScript compatibility and design time completions.
+A TypeScript fork of Justin Fagnani's excellent mixwith.js library that  supports TypeScript type completions at design time.

 `mixwith` differs from other mixin approaches because it does not copy properties from one object to another.
-Instead, `mixwith` works with "subclass factories" which create a new class that extends a superclass with the mixin - this is called a _mixin_ _application_.
+Instead, `mixwith` works with "subclass factories" which create a new class that extends a superclass with the mixin.

 my-mixin.ts: